Loading...

 Nutrition data source: USDA FoodData Central

-If vacuum-sealed, it can last until the manufacturer's 'use-by' date.
-Once the package is opened, it should be cooked and consumed within 3 to 5 days for maximum freshness.
+If vacuum-sealed, it lasts until the 'use-by' date.
+Once opened, it should be consumed within 3 to 5 days.

 Explore more ingredients in the meat category with complete nutrition information.